prisma-labs/graphql-framework-experiment/docs/getting-started/tutorial.md

 For this step, create an account at [Heroku](https://www.heroku.com/) and [setup the CLI](https://devcenter.heroku.com/articles/heroku-cli).

 1. Create a new app: `heroku apps:create`
-1. Attach your project to the app: `heroku git:remote --app <app-name>`
+2. Attach your project to the app: `heroku git:remote --app <app-name>`
-1. Add a postgres database to it: `heroku addons:create heroku-postgresql --app <app-name>`
+3. Add a postgres database to it: `heroku addons:create heroku-postgresql --app <app-name>`
-1. Get the postgres database credentials: `heroku pg:credentials:url --app <app-name>`
+4. Get the postgres database credentials: `heroku pg:credentials:url --app <app-name>`
-1. Export the connection URL into your shell `export DATABASE_URL="<connection-url>"`
+5. Export the connection URL into your shell `export DATABASE_URL="<connection-url>"`
-1. Initialize the postgres database: `npx nexus db init`
+6. Create a migration file: `prisma2 migrate save --experimental`
+7. Migrate your database: `prisma2 migrate up --experimental`
-1. Deploy using the git push to master workflow.
+8. Deploy using the git push to master workflow.
 See your app running in the cloud!

 ## Next Steps